Rookout/terraform-azure-rookout-deployment/README.md

 ## terraform-azure-rookout-deployment

-This terraform deploying Rookout Controller and Rookout Datastore using App Service on Azure cloud.
+This Terraform deploys Rookout Controller and Rookout Datastore using App Service on Azure cloud.

 The module implements the following architectures (public/private deployments):